 My interest in radio started with my Grandfather.
 He was a radio pioneer in Boston, having made a tube set in 1925.
 Everyone on the block would come and listen through headphones.
-When I was a kid, he used to come up to me and have a capacitor in his hand and ask us to take hold of it and put it on the table.
-That's when I became familiar with what a capacitor did.

 I played around with electronics and radio becoming a "cb'er" in the early 60's and then became an avid SWL'er.
 I collected cards from all over the world by sending in signal reports.

 I taught High School Instrumental Music in Southern California for 36 years.
 I once sent a recording of my High School Jazz band to Radio Prague in the 60's.
 They had a jazz program at the time.
 After receiving a letter from them saying the would play my tape on such and such a date, I recorded it for the kids at school and played it for them.
 They were "Internationally Famous"!
 Hi, hi!